Mon December 15, 2014

 The four brothers have played together since the '80s, when they were awarded the Musical Family of America Award from President George H.W.
 Bush.
 About 10 years ago, when Jason and Zach were both new members of The Philadelphia Orchestra, the family band grew to include others, including guitarist Mark Cosgrove, and the Orchestra’s principal timpani Don Liuzzi.

-The DePue Brothers Band’s new holiday CD, When It’s Christmas Time, is out now.
+The DePue Brothers Band’s holiday CD, When It’s Christmas Time, was released last year.